GRAMBLING STATE UNIVERSITY HISTORY

-Grambling State University emerged from the desire of African-American farmers in rural north Louisiana who wanted to educate Black children in the northern and western parts of the state.
-The 375-acre campus is nestled in the heart of Grambling, Louisiana, a small but growing community located in Lincoln Parish.
-The University is five miles west of Ruston and is within easy driving distance of the large cities of Shreveport and Monroe.
+Grambling State University emerged from the desire of African-American farmers in rural northern Louisiana wanting to educate black children in their region.
+The 590-acre campus is nestled in the heart of Grambling, Louisiana, a small, growing community in Lincoln Parish.
+The University is a few minutes west of Ruston and is within easy driving distance of Monroe, Shreveport and West Monroe and about two hours from Jackson, Mississippi.

-A wide variety of student clubs and organizations at Grambling ensure that every student will find an activity of interest.
-Honor societies, sports, art, religion, politics, and Greek organizations are just a few of the organizations that appeal to a diverse group of students.
+A wide variety of student associations, clubs and organizations ensure that each student has the opportunity to find an activity of interest.
+Honor societies, sports, art, religion, politics and Greek organizations are some of the organizations appealing to its diverse student body.

-One of the most popular campus organizations is the Tiger Marching Band, touted as the number one collegiate show band in the world.
-Formed in 1926 by President R.W.E.
-Jones, the Mighty Tiger Marching Band has become a household name.
-The band has been featured in television ads, the major motion picture Drumline, appeared as guest entertainment on television shows, and entertained Liberian President William R. Tolbert at his 1972 inauguration.
-In 1999, the band was selected to represent the Pageantry of Bands section of the NCAA Hall of Fame.
-Through an impressive list of accomplishments and honors, the Grambling Tiger Band has become known as "The Best In The Land."
+One of the most popular groups is the university's World Famed Tiger Marching Band, frequently touted as the number one collegiate show band in the world.
+Formed in 1926 by GSU President R.W.E.
+Jones, the marching band has become a household name after performing at home and away football games, in numerous football classics and at national and international venues.
+The band has been featured in television commercials, the major motion picture "Drumline" and as guest entertainment on television shows.
+The GSU marching band entertained Liberian President William R. Tolbert at his 1972 inauguration.
+The World Famed was the only university marching band to participate in both of President Barack Obama's inauguration parades in Washington, D.C., in 2009 and 2013.
+Those are just a few reasons why the Grambling State University World Famed Tiger Marching Band has become known as "The Best In The Land."

 1901 - 1936 Charles P. Adams